- Home

 We want to ensure that we are developing a range of attributes, skills and behaviours that can be encouraged from an early age of a child's live that will leave them in the best possible position as they begin their transitions to secondary school and on to future life.

 We do this by focusing across the school on children's aspirations at key points across the year.
 We use these aspirations to form opportunities to invite in visitors and speakers from those areas.
-We also use these to review our curriculum to ensure that it is relevant to our childrnen's needs.
+We also use these to review our curriculum to ensure that it is relevant to our children's needs.

 Children will walk away from Residential experiences with memories that they will cherish and remember.